heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 }
 ```

-The key difference from our basic Observable is the `dispatch` method—it runs the action through a reducer to get the new state, then notifies all listeners.
+The key difference from our basic Observable is the `dispatch` method.
+It runs the action through a reducer to get the new state, then notifies all listeners.
 Everything else works the same way.

 ## Using Redux in React